tjd1234/cmpt383summer2022/docs/languages/racket/racket_lists_and_recursion.md

 ## Counting

 The `symbol?` function tests if an object is a symbol (such as `'cat`).
-To calculate the number of symbols in a list, we can do this:
+To count the number of symbols in a list, we can do this:

 ```scheme
 (define (count-sym1 lst)